codykwalker/AI_Librarian/README.md

-# AI_Librarian
-Librarian for modern readers: Judge a book by its cover!
+# AI Librarian: Judge A Book by Its Cover!